The Royal Scotsman's open platform at the end of the train.

 The Highlights

-• Exclusive visit to the historic Oban distillery
+• Exclusive visit to Oban Distillery.

-• All meals aboard the train, including full Scottish breakfast, three-course lunch, and four-course dinner
+• All meals aboard the train, including full Scottish breakfast, three-course lunch, and four-course dinner.

-• All beverages included
+• All beverages included.

-• Wind-in-your-face viewing from the open-air platform
+• Wind-in-your-face viewing from the open-air platform.

-• Breathtaking views of the moors, mountains, lakes, and sea
+• Breathtaking views of the moors, mountains, lakes, and sea.

-• Traditional musical entertainment on board
+• Traditional musical entertainment on board.

 The Tour